Oklahoma ‘witch’ gets life terms for terrorizing grandchild

 - Report: Seahawks would trade Marshawn Lynch to Raiders if he gets a new deal in Oakland

+Robinson said she is getting treatment and taking medication for bipolar disorder and schizophrenia.

-Police say Robinson was arrested in September 2014, after taking the malnourished girl to a hospital.
+Police said Robinson was arrested in September 2014 after taking the malnourished girl to a hospital.

 Information from: The Oklahoman, http://www.newsok.com